 Leonardo depicted the very heart of battle, agonising, horrific entanglement of human and animal bodies, but Michelangelo drew war’s margins, a moment of bizarre ordinariness, when Florentine soldiers, bathing naked in the Arno, hear the enemy coming and and rush to get out of the water and put on armour.

-The Metropolitan Museum of Art Bulletin (Winter, 2012), Art and Anatomy in Renaissance Italy – Images From A Scientific Revolution tells the story of this unique moment when art and science grew side by side (which did not last long), from its collection of Renaissance drawings, manuscripts and books.
+The two Renaissance masters’ styles differed because of their different viewpoints and interests.
+The Metropolitan Museum of Art Bulletin (Winter, 2012) on Art and Anatomy in Renaissance Italy – Images From A Scientific Revolution tells the story of this unique moment when art and science grew side by side (which did not last long), from its collection of Renaissance drawings, manuscripts and books.
 The author, the Florentine science historian Domenico Laurenza, himself with an interest in art says:

 From the point of view of visual language, Leonardo produced the most complex and sophisticated anatomical representations of all time.
 That this perfection contained its own limits, however, is exemplified by a set of drawings of strictly scientific scope…